DesCoding/DesCoding/README.md

 <img src="./Assets/Intro.gif"
      alt="Log-in Page"
-     height= '200'
+     width='100%'
-     width='450'/>
+     height='auto'/>

-Hi!
 Thanks for visiting my GitHub profile!
 A little about me...
-I'm new to coding and am currently enrolled in a full stack web development certification through James McKelvey School of Engineering at Washington University.
+I'm new to coding and am currently enrolled in a full-stack web development certification through James McKelvey School of Engineering at Washington University.
 In this program, I'm learning HTML, CSS, JavaScript, jQuery, C#, ASP.net, Python, Django, Java, PHP, Laravel, APIs, Node, terminal commands, DOM manipulation, consuming RESTful, parsing JSON, AJAX and the beauty of debugging...
+I LOVE how it feels to create a fun new page or product.
+I'm looking forward to using my newfound skills to build things that make my clients lives easier or at least a little more fun!